shaunkhoo/cloud-foundations/session2/README.md

 Now that you know how to provision an EC2 instance, it's time to understand the various storage options accessible from your instance — and any other AWS services.

 ## What you will learn

-* Swap EBS between EC2 instances
-  * Create an EC2 instance following the procedure covered in session 1
-  * Create an EBS snapshot
-  * Access the EBS from a new EC2 instance
 * Set up an S3 bucket
 * Configure the S3 bucket correctly for secured access
 * Set up a static website with S3